 Once again, I shifted my brain into overdrive: I began to think like boiler at full steam.
 Little by little, God started to speak to me.
 How many times have I myself not made false, stupid and unfair statements about people without knowing the facts and which I later regretted?
 Quite a few.
 If these people had confronted me every time, imagine the amount of mayhem it would have caused in my life!

-In fact, one time, I confronted someone about an incident of this nature; but when I started to explain, she seemed lost or puzzled.
+In fact, one time, I confronted someone about an incident of this nature, but when I started to explain, she seemed lost or puzzled.
 What was I talking about?
 Was she acting or did she really forget?
 Whatever the case may be, it seemed like a matter not worth pursuing.
-And this is the point I’m getting: it’s not worth it.
+And this is the point I’m getting to: it’s not worth it.
 When I let these thoughts crowd up my mind, I let the enemy win.
 The enemy wins by robbing me of my time, mental energy and productivity.
-If I wipe these thoughts clean out of my mind, and “focus forward”, I win.
-I then own 100% of my thoughts and consciousness, and I can then gear it towards productive things; things which will improve my education, wealth, health and happiness.
+If I wipe these thoughts clean out of my mind, and “focus forward,” I win.
+I then own 100% of my thoughts and consciousness, and I can then gear them towards productive things: things which will improve my education, wealth, health and happiness.

 The same time I spent in ire over these stupid things and people, I could spend giving thanks and praise to God, my King and my Maker, meditating on His glorious wonders, and invoking his blessings into my life.
 The same time I could have spent retaliating evil to the evil, I will spend instead doing acts of charity and kindness.

 When I act in this way, the enemy loses in all levels.
 First, their efforts have failed to affect me.
 Second, their evil will come back to hurt them.
 I win on all levels.